stanford-oval/storm/README.md

 If you have installed the source code, you can customize Co-STORM based on your own use case

-1. Co-STORM introduces multiple LLM agent types (i.e. CoSTORM experts and Moderator).
-LLM agent interface is defined in `knowledge_storm/interface.py` , while its implementation are instantiated in `knowledge_storm/collaborative_storm/modules/co_storm_agents.py`.
-Different LLM agent policy can be customized.
+1. Co-STORM introduces multiple LLM agent types (i.e. Co-STORM experts and Moderator).
+LLM agent interface is defined in `knowledge_storm/interface.py` , while its implementation is instantiated in `knowledge_storm/collaborative_storm/modules/co_storm_agents.py`.
+Different LLM agent policies can be customized.
-2. Co-STORM introduces collaborative discourse protocol and the core function is turn policy management.
-We provide an example implementation of turn policy management through DiscourseManager in `knowledge_storm/collaborative_storm/engine.py`.
+2. Co-STORM introduces a collaborative discourse protocol, with its core function centered on turn policy management.
+We provide an example implementation of turn policy management through `DiscourseManager` in `knowledge_storm/collaborative_storm/engine.py`.
 It can be customized and further improved.

 ## Replicate Replicate STORM & Co-STORM paper result

 For STORM paper experiments, please switch to the branch `NAACL-2024-code-backup` [here](https://github.com/stanford-oval/storm/tree/NAACL-2024-code-backup).

-For Co-STORM paper experiments, please switch to the branch `EMNLP-2024-code-backup` (place holder right now, will be updated soon).
+For Co-STORM paper experiments, please switch to the branch `EMNLP-2024-code-backup` (placeholder for now, will be updated soon).

 ## Roadmap & Contributions
 Our team is actively working on: